ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/git/fix - remove a file with credentials from git history.md

 <!--
 @note:
 - this will re-write the entire history
-- it may be worth to explore other options (ex. re-writing history only from a specific commit where the error was made) -->
+- it may be worth to explore other options (e.g. re-writing history only from a specific commit where the error was made) -->

 Documentation: https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History#_removing_file_every_commit